alexeysp11/delivery-service-csharp/docs/processes/customer/watchingvideos.md

 - If the video is available, the system streams it to the user's device.
 - If the video is not available in the backend service, the system retrieves it from YouTube.
 - The system streams the video from YouTube to the user's device.

+## Data

+### Objects

+- Video
+    - Video object could have properties like title, description, length, genre, etc.
+- Customer
+- WatchedVideo
+    - WatchedVideo object could have a reference to the Video object and properties like date watched, watch duration, etc.

+### DTOs

+- WatchedVideoDTO
+    - WatchedVideoDTO could have properties like videoId, dateWatched, watchDuration, etc.